Pokkode/survey-form/README.md

 # Objective:
-To build an app that is functionally similar to https://survey-form.freecodecamp.rocks (certification project)
+To build an app that is functionally similar to https://survey-form.freecodecamp.rocks
 # Tech Stack

 **Client:** HTML, CSS